freeplane/docs/src/docs/getting-started/Command-line_options_and_configuration.md

 ### Java version

-Freeeplane 1.11.x requires Java between Java 11 and Java 21 on Windows and Mac, Java 8 and Java 21 on Linux
+Latest Freeplane versions (1.11.x and following) require Java between Java 11 and Java 21 on Windows and Mac, Java 8 and Java 21 on Linux.

 Freeeplane 1.10.x requires Java between Java 8 and Java 17.